material-motion/material-motion/overview.md

 ## Some things we hope to build

-- Motion runtimes on various platforms.
-These should allow expression of declarative motion.
+- Motion runtimes that enable the expression of declarative motion.
 - A common motion language that spans platforms.
 - Real-time motion debugging tools.
 - Creative tools for creating declarative motion.